 As an international student, you will need:

-- A valid passport.
-Please make sure that your passport is valid for the entire length of your studies in Canada.
+While you may use an expired passport when you first apply, if you are admitted into the MEL or MHLP, please ensure your passport is valid for the entire length of your studies in Canada.
 If your passport expires while you’re in Canada, all of your immigration documents, your health-care coverage and your Social Insurance Number will expire at the same time.

 All international students require a study permit for the duration of their program.
 This tutorial offered on the International Student Guide will take you through the application process step-by-step.
 Ensure you understand what documents are required, including proof of funds, a letter of acceptance, and passport information.
 Some applicants may require a medical exam.
 Once you have been accepted to study at UBC, you can contact the UBC International Student Advisors if you have questions about your Study Permit application.

 Depending on your country of origin, you may need a TRV.
 For example, you will require a TRV if you are a citizen of China or India.
 Please visit Citizenship and Immigration Canada to see if you require a TRV.

 Documents for your Family

 It may be possible for your family members to join you in Canada while you study.
 You might be able to bring spouses, common-law partners and dependent children, who will be able to enter as visitors, students or workers, based on their situation.
 They will also need their own Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA) to enter Canada.
 The International Student Guide includes more detailed information on documentation requirements for your family.

 Working While Studying